-Reddit Keyword Alerts: 5 Ways to Set Them Up (Free & Paid)
+Reddit Keyword Alerts: 5 Ways to Get Them in 2026 (Free & Paid)

 Egidijus A.·Jul 6, 2026

-F5Bot has been the default answer for a decade: enter keywords, get an email when they appear in Reddit posts or comments (plus Hacker News and Lobste.rs).
-The free plan covers up to 200 keywords.
+F5Bot has been the default free answer for a decade: enter keywords, get an email when they appear in Reddit posts or comments (plus Hacker News and Lobste.rs).
+In mid-2026 it restructured into paid tiers, and the free plan shrank to 5 keywords with 20 alerts/day and roughly 2-hour delivery, with an ad in each email.

 Setup: create an account, add keywords, done.
 No dashboard on free — alerts arrive by email only.